 Her final research paper at Bauman College became the basis for her award-winning book Nourishing Hope for Autism, which won the gold metal for “Most Progressive Health Book.”
 It explains WHY food and nutrition affects the varied systems and biochemical pathways routinely occurring in autism and HOW to strategically apply a specialized diet to help children heal.

-After sixteen years of dedication, Julie's global Nourishing Hope Community comprises families in over 100 nations, and bioindividual nutrition practitioners in 25 nations.
-There is hope, there is support, there is global community.
+After twenty total years of dedication, Julie’s global Nourishing Hope Community comprises families in over 146 nations, and BioIndividual Nutrition Practitioners in 48 nations.

 As a mother, she practices what she teaches about nutrition and healthful living – becoming pregnant at age 39 and delivering her healthy baby girl safe at home, with midwife, doula, and husband assisting.
 And teaching her daughter healthy gluten-free eating and cooking.

 Her knowledge and know-how was earned through YEARS of research/clinical experience and countless Saturdays as an allergen-free alchemist (i.e. chef) – in the kitchen, grocery store, or library, learning to “make it work” for even her most challenging clients.

 Home and Lifestyle

 Few of you know that Julie is also an accomplished Fire Poi dancer – which is all about movement and flow – and can be done with lights or fire!
 Her range of interests, passions, and talents is vast – stemming from a fundamental love of life, people, and happiness.